LLNL/axom/src/docs/sphinx/coding_guide/sec08_design_implement.rst

       and initialization needed for its members and bases will appear at every object declaration.

-.. note ::  **Exception:** A class/struct that has only POD ("plain old data")
+.. note::  **Exception:** A class/struct that has only POD members, is not
-            members, is not a subclass, and does not explicitly declare a destructor, can have its constructor safely inlined in most cases.
+           a subclass, and does not explicitly declare a destructor, can have its constructor safely inlined in most cases.

 Do not inline virtual methods